 How to access genetic testing and evaluation

 - You may obtain a referral from a primary care provider or other clinician.
+We recommend seeing a genetics specialist who has experience in cardiovascular or aortopathy genetics.

 - A comprehensive clinic directory is provided by The Marfan Foundation.
 These clinics specialize in genetic aortic conditions and are not limited to Marfan syndrome.
 Clinics will typically include specialists in genetics, cardiology (heart), ophthalmology (eyes), and orthopedics (bones and joints).